zcash/halo2/book/src/design/commitment-tree.md

 - For Sprout (and trees composed of the outputs of bit-twiddling hash functions), we use the all-zeroes array; the probability of a real note having a colliding note commitment is cryptographically negligible.
-- For Sapling (where leaves are u-coordinates of Jubjub points), we use the value $1$ (which is not the u-coordinate of any Jubjub point).
+- For Sapling, where leaves are $u$-coordinates of Jubjub points, we use the value $1$ which is not the $u$-coordinate of any Jubjub point.

-Orchard note commitments are the x-coordinates of Pallas points; thus we take the same approach as Sapling, using a value that is not the x-coordinate of any Pallas point as the uncommitted leaf value.
+Orchard note commitments are the $x$-coordinates of Pallas points; thus we take the same approach as Sapling, using a value that is not the $x$-coordinate of any Pallas point as the uncommitted leaf value.
 It happens that $0$ is the smallest such value for both Pallas and Vesta, because $0^3 + 5$ is not a square in either $F_p$ or $F_q$: